warrench/dysart/README.md

 on`.
-The script searches for a python environment management tool (currently, either conda or virtualenv) and initializes a new environment called `dysenv` (Make sure you don't already have an environment with this name!) and installs all dependencies that can be found on PyPI (currently, everything except for Labber).
-It also creates a directory  subtree for the debug database is one is not found.
+The script searches for a python environment management tool (currently, either conda or virtualenv) and initializes a new environment called `dysenv` (Make sure you don't already have an environment with this name!) and installs all dependencies that can be found on PyPI (Note to virtualenv users: tk will not be supported, and must be provied by your system's pyhton installation).
+It also creates a directory  subtree for the debug database if one is not found.
 After the first usage, this command simply activates the environment and runs the database server.